Force over Distance: Faster than Light

 She gives him a tiny shrug.

-Matt really hates it when Rush gets on his high horse like this.
-As though the guy, personally, hasn’t ever caused a problem in his life.
+Matt hates it when Rush gets on his high horse like this, as though the guy hasn’t ever caused a problem in his life.
 In Matt’s view, everyone is equally special.
 Everyone is equally important.
 Everyone can make mistakes.
 Everyone can accidentally turn something on.
 Everyone can step into a dark room on a dark ship and get taken out by something they didn’t see coming.
 That person shouldn’t be a beautiful, brilliant girl who traces patterns in glowing light.
 It should be someone like Matt, who’s built his life and his heart and his whole world around walking into dark places, with a rifle braced against his shoulder.

 Young glares at Rush.